“Do not document”…

 When you store your data via the object relational method, using DBMS_XMLSCHEMA.RegisterSchema, you can use the following event to debug or see which statements are used to create the tables and object types.
 You should call this event before you execute DBMS_XMLSCHEMA.

-ALTER SESSION SET events = '31098 trace name context forever' |
+alter session set events = '31098 trace name context forever'

 The trace file with the statements is created in the udump directory.
 The udump directory is set via the parameter user_dump_dest